 Making a curtain Valance is easy!
-It doesn’t involve much sewing, it won’t take up much your time, and best of all, the end result is stunning.
-Valances give a finesse to curtains.
+It doesn’t involve much sewing, it won’t take up much of your time, and best of all, the end result is stunning.
+Valances give finesse to curtains.
 They are the cherry on top, and if you have some leftover fabric, this is a great way to make use of it.

 What you Need